 Prior to his role as a communications advisor, Zach was a distinguished financial journalist having begun his journalism career in 2000 as a reporter for Wall Street Letter, a financial newsletter then-published by Institutional Investor.
 In 2002, he edited Institutional Investor's Spring ETF Report, a publication on the then-burgeoning market for exchange-traded funds (ETFs).

 He joined The Times in 2008 as a reporter for the popular DealBook blog.
 At The Times, he wrote, co-wrote or contributed to more than 1,600 articles and blog posts.
 Before the The Times, Mr. Kouwe authored 969 articles for the New York Post's business section as the paper's chief mergers & acquisitions and private equity reporter.
 He gained the attention of the financial journalism community by being the first to report that then New York Stock Exchange CEO John Thain had been named as the new head of Merrill Lynch, just as the Financial Crisis was taking hold.
 In 2008, Business Insider named Mr. Kouwe as #62 on the Silicon Alley 100 list of most influential people in New York tech, for his reporting on Microsoft's failed takeover of Yahoo!

 Zach was part of a team of reporters at The Times named as finalists for a Gerald Loeb Award for their reporting on the Bernard L. Madoff Ponzi scheme in 2009 and was one of the paper's lead reporters covering the massive insider trading case centered on the Galleon Group hedge fund and its founder, Raj Rajaratnam.
 He has also written for the financial blog, DealBreaker.

-He is an associate member of the New York Financial Writers Association, is a Trustee of the Brooklyn Music School and holds a B.A. in Economics from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder, where he was the recipient of the Gerald C. Bean Memorial Scholarship Award in 2003.
+He serves on the Board of Governors of the New York Financial Writers Association, is a Trustee of the Brooklyn Music School and holds a B.A. in Economics from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder, where he was the recipient of the Gerald C. Bean Memorial Scholarship Award in 2003.